-For the 2015-16 academic year, graduate students will pay a Tuition Fee of \$3,906 (part-time) and \$6,738 (full-time).
-Doctoral students have a Tuition Fee per academic year ranging from \$11,118 to \$16,148 for 2015-16 depending upon the program.
-See "GENERAL CSU FINANCIAL INFORMATION - State Budget Act for Fiscal Year 2015-16."
-For nonresident students, the Tuition Fee is increased by \$248 per quarter unit or \$372 per semester unit in the 2015-16 academic year.
+For the 2016-17 academic year, graduate students pay a Tuition Fee of \$3,906 (part-time) and \$6,738 (full-time).
+Doctoral students have a Tuition Fee per academic year ranging from \$11,118 to \$16,148 for 2016-17 depending upon the program.
+Nonresident students pay \$248 per quarter unit or \$372 per semester unit in addition to applicable Tuition Fee in the 2016-17 academic year.
 The Tuition Fee, including the amount constituting such nonresident tuition, is set by the Board or by the Chancellor or campus presidents under delegations from the Board.

 In addition to the Tuition Fee, other campus-based fees are charged to each enrolled student for services or programs that are available to or provided for all students on each campus.
-These fees ranged from \$647 to \$3,529 per year for 2015-16.
-In academic year 2015-16, the Tuition Fee for California residents, plus such other campus-based fees, averaged a total of \$6,815, ranging from a low of \$6,119 at California State University, Monterey Bay to a high of \$9,001 at California Polytechnic State University, San Luis Obispo.
+These fees range from \$841 to \$3,603 per year for 2016-17.
+In academic year 2016-17, the Tuition Fee for California residents, plus such other campus-based fees, average a total of \$6,881, ranging from a low of \$6,313 at California State University, Fresno to a high of \$9,075 at California Polytechnic State University, San Luis Obispo.

 Other campus-based charges and fees may also be incurred by students, such as: application fees, graduation and diploma fees, transcript fees, Summer Session and extension fees, dormitory fees, late registration fees, catalog fees, identification card fees, and miscellaneous fees for courses not fully funded out of operating expense (e.g., lab, field trips, art materials, instrument fees).
 Such other campus-based fees are generally not pledged to the repayment of Systemwide Revenue Bonds.
-See "SECURITY FOR THE SERIES 2016 BONDS."
+See "SECURITY FOR THE SERIES 2017 BONDS."